X3vvv/lighTag/README.md

 - (!!!) add floor layer number onto screen
 - (!!!) change base function into target area function, used to detect whether label has entered the area (use area color + voice to indicate whether has entered or not)
 - imporove math function speed
+- draw base position according to the beckend.py file's settings
 - canvas range represent + x-y revert
 - red dot -> larger
 - (optional) increase refresh rate